 Please note, to protect your security, your claim will time out after 60 minutes if the system doesn't detect any user interaction.
 If you need to take a break from filling in your claim before it's finished, you'll be given a reference key, and asked to create a number of memorable questions and answers.
 The reference key will allow you to return to your incomplete claim at a later date to finish entering your details and submit the claim.
-However please note, the reference key is only valid for 14 days and after 14 days, your incomplete claim will expire and you'll have to start a new claim again.
+Please note, the reference key is only valid for 14 days.
+After 14 days, your incomplete claim will expire and you'll have to start a new claim.

 Once you've submitted your claim online, you'll be given a tracking reference number.
-This reference number will also be emailed to you if you've entered a valid email address in the relevant section of the claim form.
+This reference number will also be emailed to you if you've entered a valid email address on the claim form.

 Once your claim is submitted successfully, and you've uploaded all your evidence, your claim will be processed.
 We may need to contact you if we need further evidence in order to calculate your claim.

-If you don't have all the supporting evidence you need when you make your claim online, it can be uploaded at a later date via the ‘related pages’ on this page.
+If you don't have all the supporting evidence you need when you make your claim online, it can be uploaded online.
 All evidence to support your claim must be supplied to us within one calendar month of submitting your claim form online.

-If you're unable to upload the requested evidence you can bring this to the Customer Centre at Middlesbrough House within a calendar month of you submitting your claim and an advisor will upload it for you.
+If you're unable to upload your evidence you can bring it to the Customer Centre at Middlesbrough House within one calendar month of you submitting your claim, and an advisor will upload it for you.